 The "Government Expenditure Response" scenario assumes that the tax incentive is funded by an equivalent reduction in state government spending.
 These adjustments are made based on a comprehensive historical analysis of Rhode Island general fund expenditures for each of the fiscal years within the scope of this analysis.
 This analysis compiled all state general fund expenditures and assumed that the level of these expenditures could be adjusted to maintain a balanced general fund budget.
 Certain long-term commitments such as debt/lease payments and preexisting obligations to current retirees were held harmless.
-The breakdown of general fund expenditures by category for FY 2017 is shown in the table below.
+The breakdown of general fund expenditures by category for FY 2019 is shown in the table below.

-FY 2017 Rhode Island General Fund Expenditures Industry Description NAICS Code Amount Percent of Total Ambulatory Healthcare Services 621 \$1.18 billion 32.4% Educational Services 61 \$1.09 billion 29.8% State Wages, Salary, and Other Compensation n/a (entered as "state/local govt. compensation" and "employment") \$971.0 million 26.6% Social Assistance 624 \$94.9 million 2.6% Local Government Spending n/a (entered as "local government spending") \$78.4 million 2.2% Professional, Scientific, and Technical Services 54 \$41.4 million 1.1% Administrative and Support Services 561 \$36.2 million 1.0% Wholesale Trade 42 \$29.1 million 0.8% Remaining/Other 19 additional industries and also non-residential capital investment \$128.5 million 3.5% Total: \$3.6 billion 100.0% 12
+FY 2019 Rhode Island General Fund Expenditures Industry Description NAICS Code Amount Percent of Total Ambulatory Healthcare Services 11 621 \$1.21 billion 31.3% Educational Services 61 \$1.16 billion 30.2% State Wages, Salary, and Other Compensation n/a (entered as "state/local government compensation" and "employment") \$992.6 million 25.8% Social Assistance 624 \$93.7 million 2.4% Local Government Spending n/a (entered as "local government spending") \$129.5 million 3.4% Professional, Scientific, and Technical Services 54 \$59.4 million 1.5% Administrative and Support Services 561 \$55.4 million 1.4% Wholesale Trade 42 \$24.5 million 0.6% Remaining/Other 19 additional industries and non-residential capital investment \$127.4 million 3.3% Total: \$3.9 billion 100.0% 12

-&lt;sup>11 Of the \$1.18 billion in state general fund expenses on ambulatory health care services in FY 2017, a vast majority (96.4 percent or \$1.14 billion) consists of the state general fund portion of Medicaid payments made via Medicaid Management Information System (MMIS).
+11 A vast majority, 98.0 percent or \$1.18 billion, of ambulatory healthcare services consists of the state general fund portion of Medicaid payments made via the Medicaid Management Information System (MMIS).
 This represents the state's required contribution in order to receive matching funds according to the Federal Medical Assistance Percentage (FMAP).
-Although eligibility for Medicaid programs is determined through an entitlement process and the General Assembly is legally bound to appropriate the amount adopted at the annual Caseload Estimating Conference, this analysis assumes that some marginal adjustment to the Medicaid appropriation amount is possible through policy changes, especially considering changes on the relatively small order of magnitude necessary to fund an individual tax incentive program such as those included in this report.
+This analysis assumes that some marginal adjustment to the Medicaid appropriation amount is possible through policy changes, especially considering changes on the relatively small order of magnitude necessary to fund an individual tax incentive.